 Along with shopping for school supplies and adopting earlier bedtimes, back-to-school night is an important ritual marking the beginning of the new school year.
-On this night, your child’s teacher explains her goals for the class and for your child.
-She shares information about her teaching style and methodology, how she grades and the requirements for a good grade.
+On this night, your child’s teacher explains their goals for the class and for your child.
+They’ll share information about their teaching style and methodology, how they grade and the requirements for a good grade.
 You’ll find out what supplies your child will need for the year and what projects are coming up.

-Your child’s teacher might be a little nervous about meeting all the parents, even if she’s done this 20 times before.
+Your child’s teacher might be a little nervous about meeting all the parents, even if they’ve done this 20 times before.
 Arrive with a friendly smile and introduce yourself.
-If you know each other already, say hello and refresh her memory as to your name and who your child is.
-She meets lots of parents throughout the year and may not remember your name, although she may recognize your face.
+If you know each other already, say hello and refresh their memory as to your name and who your child is.
+Teachers meet lots of parents throughout the year and may not remember your name, although they may recognize your face.

 Schools will often start with a general meeting in the auditorium and a brief welcome by the principal.
 Then parents separate to visit their child’s classroom.